IHCantabria/NEOPRENE/doc/README.md

    ![Scheme of the generation process](Generation.png)

-3. **Rainfall Analysis** Given the observed and the synthetic simulated rainfall series, some analysis can be performed in order to compare the observed and the simulated series.
+3. **Rainfall Analysis:** Given the observed and the synthetic simulated rainfall series, some analysis can be performed in order to compare the observed and the simulated series.

 INCLUDE SCHEME